Khosbayar707/Khosbayar707/README.md

 🚀 Passionate about building modern web applications with JavaScript technologies
 🌱 Currently learning advanced TypeScript and GraphQL concepts
-💬 Ask me about React, Next.js, or Node.js
-⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes

 ## 🛠️ Tech Stack